General terms and conditions

 Fees and costs

-1. Unless otherwise agreed, the fee is determined based on the hours spent on the assignment multiplied by the hourly rate normally charged by MAES Notary for the relevant case, plus third-party costs.
-The hourly rate is reassessed from time to time.
+1. Unless otherwise agreed, the fee is determined on the basis of the hours spent on the assignment to be multiplied by the hourly rate customarily charged by MAES notary for the case in question, plus costs of third parties.
+The hourly rate is redetermined from time to time.

-2. MAES notary may not charge the costs of its work to another assignment, another part of the assignment, or to anyone other than the Client.
+2. MAES notary may not charge the costs of its work to another assignment, another part of the assignment or a person other than the Client.

-3. MAES Civil-Law Notary is also authorized to charge the Client for work performed that does not ultimately result in a notarial deed.
-The fee will be determined as stated above.
+3. MAES notary is also authorized to charge the Client for the work that is performed, without ultimately leading to a notarial deed.
+The fee is hereby determined as set out above.

-4. If the work of MAES Notary is based on a purchase agreement, MAES Notary will charge the fee in accordance with the provisions of the purchase agreement regarding the division of costs between the parties and, in the absence of such a provision in the purchase agreement, to the buyer.
+4. If the work of MAES notary is based on a purchase agreement, MAES notary will charge the fee in accordance with what is stipulated in the purchase agreement about the division of the costs between the parties and in the absence of such a provision in the purchase agreement with the buyer.

-5. MAES Notary is further entitled to charge the applicant costs for the issue of a copy and/or a copy of a deed or a duplicate of documents held by MAES Notary, including expressly invoices and statements.
+5. MAES notary is also entitled to issue to the applicant a copy and/or gross of a deed or duplicate of documents held by MAES notary, expressly including bills and invoices, to charge costs to the applicant.

-7. MAES notary may charge the Client office costs per file, with a maximum of 7% of the fee, plus VAT, or a fixed amount as a lump sum.
+7. MAES notary will be able to charge office costs per file to the Client, with a maximum of 6% of the fees, plus VAT, or a fixed amount by way of a lump sum.

 Article 4